 A US hospital contacted Team A to design a digital middleman between patients and medical personnel.
 The main concern was catering to patients who had to be immobilized as a result of a serious medical condition or severe injury.
 They needed a virtual assistant enabling two-way patient-provider communication that didn’t have pushing buttons at its core.

 Power in details

-After a medical niche analysis, Team A singled out a voice interface to close gaps in care management.
+After a medical niche analysis, Team A singled out a voice interface to close the gaps in care management.
 We zeroed in on a voice-powered platform to provide high-quality healthcare services around the clock.

-As a result, the MVP, which used both voice recognition and artificial intelligence, exceeded the initial requirements of the hospital – building a smart speaker to notify bedridden patients of appointments and important information.
+As a result, the MVP, which used both voice recognition and artificial intelligence, exceeded the initial requirements of the hospital – building a smart speaker to notify bedridden patients of appointments and other important information.

-Team A built an AI-powered digital assistant aimed at patient-provider interaction through voice in an ask-a-question-get-an-answer manner.
+Team A built an AI-powered digital assistant aimed at patient-provider interaction via voice in an ask-a-question-get-an-answer manner.
 It was based on processing patients’ requests in natural language and carrying out searches in the platform database.

 The voice-activated software was embedded in the control device creating emotional attachment and patient engagement.

 Three months after introducing the device powered with the software, hospital managers reported improvement in patient experience.